microsoft/ML-For-Beginners/Clustering/1-Visualize/README.md

 ```
 ![most popular](images/popular.png)

 ✅ If you'd like to see more top values, change this `[:5]` to a bigger value, or remove it to see all.

-It's interesting that one of the top genres is called 'Missing'!
+Note, when the top genre is described as 'Missing', that means that Spotify did not classify it.

 Explore the data by checking the most popular genre: